Blog

 Item Band Jam Session

-Members Fixed Changes each time
+Members Fixed Changes every time

-Songs Decided in advance and practiced Decided on the spot
+Songs Decided and practiced in advance Decided on the spot

-Barrier to Entry Need to gather members Can participate solo
+Difficulty Need to gather members Can participate solo

 Types of Sessions

-Type Features Example Standard Songs Beginner-Friendliness
+Type Characteristics Example Standard Songs Beginner-Friendly Rating

 Session Bar Basics